ZombiU: ZombiU critical reception

+Zombi critical reception

-The game's Zombi version also received mixed reviews, according to Metacritic.
+The game's Zombi version received "mixed or average" reviews, according to Metacritic.
 Christopher Livingston of PC Gamer noted that the PC version had many glitches and occasionally crashed.
 Shabana Arif of GamesRadar found the system unrefined and repetitive, even with new melee weapons.
 Disappointed with the lack of enhancement of the original game's graphics, the limited 30 frames per second and the GamePad transition to other home consoles, she called the package a wasted opportunity.
 James Orry of VideoGamer.com also criticized the lack of visual upgrading and overall improvement and the exclusion of the multiplayer mode, but found the game "an excellent entry in the survival horror genre".

 Sales and legacy

-ZombiU was the 17th-bestselling game in the UK in its first week of release, the bestselling third-party Wii U launch title.
+ZombiU was the 17th best-selling game in the United Kingdom in its first week of release, the best-selling third-party Wii U launch title.
 The game was unprofitable for Ubisoft, and a sequel (which would have had cooperative multiplayer and levels with multiple paths) was cancelled.
 ZombiU helped shape the asynchronous gameplay of Ubisoft's 2014 game, Watch Dogs; its disappointing sales prompted Ubisoft to turn Rayman Legends (an announced 2013 Wii U exclusive) into a multi-platform game to reach a larger audience.